intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

   - Blueprints
 ---

+Thanks a lot to [Bry](https://www.youtube.com/c/brynertoma) for contributing to this article.

 You can see many people telling these innocent lies all over the place:

 - Avoid tick, it's expensive